 NC Math 1 provides students the opportunity to study concepts of algebra, geometry, functions, number and operations, statistics, and modeling (implemented throughout).
 These concepts include expressions in the real number system, creating and reasoning with equations and inequalities, interpreting and building simple functions, expressing geometric properties using equations, and interpreting categorical and quantitative data.
-This course differs from high school NC Math 1 in that it contains additional content from 7th and 8th grade.
-This additional content demands a faster pace for instruction and learning.
+This is an advanced math course.
+See Math Placement Guidance for criteria for advanced placement.